COVID-19 Solidarity Response Fund for WHO

 HOW TO GIVE TO THE COVID-19 SOLIDARITY RESPONSE FUND FOR WHO.

-The COVID-19 Solidarity Response Fund is a historic opportunity for everyone, everywhere to help support the World Health Organization’s lifesaving work to prevent, detect, and respond to the COVID-19 pandemic.
+The COVID-19 Solidarity Response Fund is a historic opportunity for everyone, everywhere to help support the World Health Organization and its partners’ lifesaving work to prevent, detect, and respond to the unprecedented global COVID-19 pandemic.
 To allow everyone an opportunity to give, we have created multiple fundraising platforms for the fund.
 You can give in any of the following ways:

 Anyone can give directly with a credit card through the online donation website for the COVID-19 Solidarity Response Fund.